Millions of people around the world start their day the same way: with a cup of hot coffee. But few realize the health benefits that coffee provides.

 Researchers observed the lowest risk of depression among women who drank 4 or more cups of coffee a day.
 However, we also know that drinking 4 or more cups of coffee a day leads to bone loss.

 Fortunately, moderate coffee-drinking also reduces depression risk, provided the coffee is caffeinated.
 So you can reap this benefit without risking bone loss.

 A study found that people who drink caffeinated coffee have a reduced risk for depression.
-The more coffee study participants drank, the lower their risk, but don’t forget that more than three cups a day has been shown to cause bone loss.
+The more coffee study participants drank, the lower their risk, but don’t forget that more than four cups a day has been shown to cause bone loss.

 3. Coffee Offers Protection From Parkinson’s